-With Voices Of The Dead, Stefan Goldmann examines the fleeting base of all music in an electroacoustic setting.
-The album was Stefan Goldmann’s first systematic foray into thoroughly planned examinations of the technological and aesthetic implications of techno, distilled into new forms that don’t necessarily sound like techno anymore.
-Schooled in psychoacoustics and empirical research, his practice as a producer and musician made him doubt the validity of common “parametric” descriptions of music.
-Transcriptions of techno into traditional discrete notation with its divisions into pitch, rhythm, dynamics and timbre didn’t seem to represent any of the intertwined entities and continuous movements characteristic of electronic music.
+In ‘Voices Of The Dead‘ Stefan Goldmann examines the fleeting foundations beneath all music in an electroacoustic setting.
+The album was his first systematic foray into thoroughly planned examinations of the technological and aesthetic implications of techno, distilled into new forms that don’t necessarily sound like techno anymore.
+Schooled in psychoacoustics and empirical research, his practice as a producer and musician made him doubt the validity of common ‘parametric’ descriptions of music.
+Transcriptions of techno into traditional notation with its discrete divisions into pitch, rhythm, dynamics, timbre etc didn’t seem to qualify as proper representation of the intertwined entities and continuous movements characteristic of electronic music.

-Which of course is not possible.
-The pieces which make up Voices Of The Dead need to employ specific synthesis and processes, residues of concrete sounds and so on.
-Associations pop up and can never be suppressed entirely.
-This symbolic struggle between identifiable stable elements and fleeting qualities are the “Voices Of The Dead”, the heritage of an endless line of ancestors brought forward through the centuries: through music, mitigating between the generic and the individual, oblivion and cultural memory.
+Obviously ‘reference-free’ creation is not possible.
+The pieces which make up Voices Of The Dead need to employ specific forms of synthesis and processes, residues of concrete sounds, techniques and approaches.
+Associations pop up all along the way and can never be avoided entirely – the phenomenon of apophenia comes to mind: seeing organised structure where there isn’t any.
+This symbolic struggle between identifiable stable elements and fleeting qualities carries the ‘Voices Of The Dead’, the heritage of an endless line of ancestors brought forward through the centuries: music, mitigating between the generic and the individualistic, between oblivion and cultural memory.

 Released as Macro M06 – 5×7″ vinyl box set and CD2 of Macro M07 The Transitory State.